JTWWilson/resources/Memory.md

 ####Cache Memory

 Cache is required because processors are so fast, that if they had to retrieve all data and instructions from RAM, they would spend a long time waiting.
-Cache memory is much faster than RAM
+Cache memory is much faster than RAM.
 In general there are three levels of CPU cache.
+Cache memory holds the most regularly accessed data or instuctions so that they're more quickly availiable, increasing a computer's performance.

 - **L1** Cache is built into the processor, with a typical size of 64Kb.
 This cache is small but exceptionally fast.
 - **L2** Cache was originally separate to the CPU, but in modern computers it is integrated.
 L2 Cache is slower than L1, but generally larger in size - up to 2Mb.